zachvalenta/jvns.ca/source/_posts/2014-06-13-asking-questions-is-a-superpower.markdown

 ## HUGE SUCCESS

 So!
 Understanding and learning are more important than feeling smart.
-Probably the most important thing I learned at Hacker School was how to ask questions and admit when I don't understand something.
+Probably the most important thing I learned at Recurse Center was how to ask questions and admit when I don't understand something.
 I know way more things now as a result! (see: this entire blog of things I have learned)